khaors/geocompr/main.md

 E02003037   E02003043    1186        88    908          110       3
 E02003034   E02003043    1177       281    711          100       7

-This table provides a snapshot of Bristolian travel patterns demonstrating, for example, that walking is the most popular mode of transport among the top 5 origin-destination pairs and that zone `E02003043` is a popular destination (Bristol city centre, the destination of all the top 5 OD pairs).
+This table provides a snapshot of Bristolian travel patterns.
+It demonstrates that walking is the most popular mode of transport among the top 5 origin-destination pairs, that zone `E02003043` is a popular destination (Bristol city centre, the destination of all the top 5 OD pairs), and that the *intrazonal* trips, from one part of zone `E02003043` to another, constitute the most travelled OD pair in the dataset.
 But from a policy perspective \@ref(tab:od) is of limited use: aside from the fact that it contains only a tiny portion of the 2910 OD pairs, it tells us little about *where* policy measures are needed.
 What is needed is a way to plot this origin-destination data on the map.

 The solution is to convert the non-geographic `od` dataset into geographical desire lines that can be plotted on a map.
-The geographic representation of the data presented in Table \@ref(tab:od) are displayed as straight black lines in \@ref(fig:desire): these are clearly more useful from a policy perspective.
+The geographic representation of the *interzonal* OD pairs (in which the destination is different from the origin) presented in Table \@ref(tab:od) are displayed as straight black lines in \@ref(fig:desire).
+These are clearly more useful from a policy perspective.
-The conversion from `data.frame` to `sf` class is done in the code below which matches the IDs in the first two columns of the `od` object to the `zone_code` ID column in the geographic `zones` object.^[
+The conversion from `data.frame` to `sf` class is done by the **stplanr** function `od2line()`, which matches the IDs in the first two columns of the `od` object to the `zone_code` ID column in the geographic `zones` object.^[
-Note that the operation emits a warning: this is because the **stplanr** function `od2line()` used to create the desire lines works by allocating the start and end points of each origin-destination pair to the *centroid* of its zone of origin and destination.
+Note that the operation emits a warning: this is `od2line()` works by allocating the start and end points of each origin-destination pair to the *centroid* of its zone of origin and destination.
 This represents a straight line between the centroid of zone `E02003047` and the centroid of `E02003043` for the second origin-destination pair represented in Table \@ref(tab:od), for example.
 For real-world use one would use centroid values generated from projected data or, preferably, use *population-weighted* centroids.
 <!-- Todo: add PCT reference (RL) -->